jrnickell/smash-up-die-nasty/Constitution.md

 * Help set lineups and perform team / roster moves for owners if requested
 * Ensure that the league calendar is updated and followed
 * Facilitate drafts
-* Apply penalties for owner misconduct, rules violations, or actions against the league as voted on by the Executive Council
+* Apply penalties for owner misconduct, rule violations, or actions against the league as voted on by league owners
-* Void trades if rules are clearly violated (tradebacks, roster limits, etc.)
+* Void trades if rules are clearly violated (collusion, roster limits, etc.)
 * Control abandoned or otherwise orphaned franchises and seek new ownership

 ## Rule Changes